elemental/Elemental/doc/source/lapack-like/factorizations.rst

    Overwrite the `uplo` triangle of the HPD matrix `A` with its Cholesky factor.

-.. cpp:function:: void Cholesky( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void Cholesky( UpperOrLower uplo, DistMatrix<F>& A )

    Overwrite the `uplo` triangle of the distributed HPD matrix `A` with its Cholesky factor.